 Golf at Turnberry Isle is for members and resort guests only but it’s worth staying here just to play these amazing courses.
 The course has hosted two Senior PGA Championships and two LPGA events, it has great pedigree.
 As you make your way around the course, the waterfalls and tall buildings create a unique golfing experience.

-International Links Miami, Normandy Shores and the Country Club of Miami are also good courses to play in the area.
+International Links Miami, Normandy Shores, The Biltmore Golf Course and the Country Club of Miami are also good courses to play in the area.
 It is worth noting that Miami is in a great location for a trip to some other great courses of Florida.
 PGA National is and PGA Village are less than a 90-minute drive from Miami.
 You also have Naples and West Palm Beach nearby too!
 Florida is golf heaven and you can never run out of options for a great round of golf!

 About All Square